Grant Submission Training Coordinator

 The Grant Submission Training Coordinator began reaching out to the MSU community beginning January of 2013 in order to familiarize faculty and staff with the goals, initiatives, and resources of ADVANCE Project TRACS, and to assess faculty needs in one-on-one meetings.
 Departments may contact the Grant Submission Training Coordinator to learn about the ways ADVANCE can increase research capacity and opportunity for their faculty based on their needs and research interests.
 The Grant Submission Training Coordinator can work with faculty in groups or on an individual basis to provide targeted training opportunities, or to conduct custom workshops.
 Contact the Grant Submission Training Coordinator today to schedule your meeting!
 For more information on current and past events, click here.

-Hired in January of 2013, the Grant Submission Training Coordinator has made significant progress in carrying out the objectives of the Research Capacity and Opportunity Initiative, therefore building research capacity and opportunity at Montana State University.
-To date:
+The Grant Submission Training Coordinator has made significant progress in carrying out the objectives of the Research Capacity and Opportunity Initiative, therefore building research capacity and opportunity at Montana State University.
+As of August 8, 2014,

 - 90 faculty requested direct technical assistance for grant proposal submissions which has led to submission of 109 grant proposals to federal, state, and internal funding mechanisms.